Single Tooth Dentures (Flipper): Cost, Benefits & What to Expect

 Types of single-tooth dentures

-You have two options to select from when it comes to tooth replacement with a single-tooth denture.
+You have two options when it comes to replacing a tooth with a single-tooth denture.

 1) Partial Dentures: